tleonhardt/linux_lkm/char_dev/Character_Device.md

 can communicate with a user-space C/C++ application (**testtdlchar.c**).

 In this example, a C user-space application sends a string to the LKM.
-The LKM then responds with the message that was sent along with the number of letters that the sent message contains.
+The LKM then responds with the message that was sent, but with everything converted to uppercase.

 ## Where to learn more